camadkins/.dev-notes/content/cs/dsa/avl-rotations.md

 > [!tip]
 > Track heights as integers and only recompute from children—never traverse entire subtrees.

----

-## Rebalancing on Deletion

-Deletions may cause _cascading imbalance_ upward, so after removing a node:
+**Rebalancing on deletion.** Deletions may cause _cascading imbalance_ upward, so after removing a node:

 - Recompute height.